isomerpages/moe-bendemeersec/_resources/Sale of School Books and Uniforms.md

 **Self-Collection**<br>
 You are welcome to place your order online via the website: [www.pacificbookstores.com](www.pacificbookstores.com).
 Collection can be done at the school bookshop on the stipulated dates given on the website.
 You are strongly encouraged to pre-order to avoid long queues.
-Payment is required upon ordering online via VISA / MASTERCARD / Debit Cards / Paynow.
+Payment is required upon ordering online via VISA / MASTERCARD / Debit Cards / PayNow.

 **Walk-In**<br>